 ANNUAL REPORTS . . .
 The District will provide certain updated financial information and operating data annually to the MSRB, or any successor, through EMMA.
 The financial information and operating data which will be provided with respect to the District will be the District's audited financial statements and supplemental schedules as found in "APPENDIX A - Audited Financial Statements."
-The District will update and provide this information within six months after the end of each of its fiscal years ending in or after 2020, if such audited financial statements are then available.
+The District will update and provide this information within six months after the end of each of its fiscal years ending in or after 2022, if such audited financial statements are then available.
 If audited financial statements are not available within twelve months after such fiscal year end, then the District will file unaudited financial statements for the applicable fiscal year with the MSRB within such twelve month period, and audited financial statements when the audit report becomes available.
-Any information concerning the District so provided shall be prepared in accordance with generally accepted auditing standards or other such principles as the District may be required to employ from time to time pursuant to state law or regulation, and audited if the audit report is completed within the period during which it must be provided.
-If the audit report of the District is not complete within such period, then the District shall provide unaudited financial statements for the applicable entity and fiscal year to the MSRB within such twelve month period, and audited financial statements when the audit report becomes available.
+Any information concerning the District may be required to employ from time to time pursuant to state law or regulation, and audited if the audit report is completed within the period during which it must be provided.
+If the audit report of the District is not complete within such period, then the District shall provide unaudited financial statements for the applicable entity and fiscal year to the MSRB within such twelve month period, and audited financial statements of the audit report of the District is not complete within such period, then the District shall provide unaudited financial statements for the applicable entity and fiscal year to the MSRB within such twelve month period, and audited financial statements for the applicable entity and fiscal year to the MSRB within such twelve month period, and audited financial statements for the applicable entity and fiscal year to the MSRB within such twelve month period, and audited financial statements when the audit report becomes available.